 <Start of modification>

 Five types of subheaders may be present.
-These subheaders can be can be categorized into two types, subheaders attached per-PDU and subheaders that are attached to each packed SDU (per-SDU).
+These subheaders can be categorized into two types, subheaders attached per-PDU and subheaders that are attached to each packed SDU (per-SDU).
 The Fragmentation/Packing subheader is considered to be a per-PDU when the “Purpose” bit in Table 6 is set to 0 (e.g. set to Fragmentation).
 The other The per-PDU subheaders (i.e., are the Bandwidth Request, Fragmentation/PackingExtended Subheader, the Grant Management Subheader, and the ARQ Feedback subheader.
 The per-PDU subheaders may be inserted in MAC PDUs immediately following the generic MAC header.

-If indicated, the Bandwidth Request subheader shall always follow the Generic MAC header.
+If indicated, the Bandwidth Request (BR) subheader shall always follow the Generic MAC header.
 In the upstream, if both the Grant Management subheader and Fragmentation/Packing subheader (set to Fragmentation) are indicated, the Grant Management subheader shall come first.
 If both the Grant Management subheader and Bandwidth Request subheader are indicated, the Grant Management subheader shall come first.
 If Extended Subheader and BR request subheader are both present, the Extended Subheader comes first.

 For the upstream, the following order for per-PDU subheaders, when multiple subheaders are present in the same MAC PDU, shall be followed: Grant management subheader, Extended subheader, Bandwidth request subheader, and Fragmentation/Packing subheader (set to Fragmentation), and ARQ feedback payload.
 For the downstream, the following order of per-PDU subheaders shall be followed: Extended subheader, Fragmenation/Packing (set to Fragmentation), and ARQ Feedback.